dj-nitehawk/MongoDB.Entities/Documentation/wiki/Change-Streams.md

 > [!note]
 > filtering cannot be done if the types of change you're interested in includes deletions. because the entity data no longer exists in the database when a deletion occurs and mongodb only returns the entity ID with the change event.

-**batchSize:** specify the maximum number of entities you'd like to receive per change notificatin/ a single event firing. the default is 25.
+**batchSize:** specify the maximum number of entities you'd like to receive per change notification/ a single event firing. the default is 25.

 **onlyGetIDs:** set to true if you don't want the complete entity details. in which case all properties except the ID will be null on the received entities.

-**autoResume:** change-streams will be auto-resumed by default unless you set this parameter to false. what that means is, say for example you start a watcher and after a while the watcher stops due to an error or an [invalidate event](https://docs.mongodb.com/manual/reference/change-events/#invalidate-event). you can then re-start the watcher and it will start receiving notifications from where it left off and you won't lose any changes that occurred while the watcher was stopped. if you set this to false, then those changes are skipped and only new changes are received.
+**autoResume:** change-streams will be auto-resumed by default unless you set this parameter to false. what that means is, say for example you start a watcher and after a while the watcher stops due to an error or an [invalidate event](https://docs.mongodb.com/manual/reference/change-events/#invalidate-event). you can then re-start the watcher and it will start receiving notifications from where it left off and you won't lose any changes that occurred while the watcher was stopped. if you set this to false, then those changes are skipped and only new changes are received. *the resume tokens are not automatically stored on disk by the library. [see here](Change-Streams.md#resuming-across-app-restarts) about resuming across app restarts*.

 **cancellation:** if you'd like to cancel/abort a watcher and close the change-stream permanently at a future time, pass a cancellation token to this parameter.